espanso/hub/packages/quick-translate/0.1.0/README.md

 espanso install quick-translate --git https://github.com/p0ly60n/quick-translate --external
 ```

 After Installing, you can change the `sourcelang` and `targetlang` variables in [defaultlang.yml](defaultlang.yml) to your desired default languages.
-You can find the valid names at the bottom of [package.yml](package.yml)
+You can find the valid names at the bottom of [package.yml](package.yml).
+Please note that if there's an update in the future, those files could be overwritten.

 ## Usage